 To sum up

 Garena Free Fire is the silent killer the battle royale genre did not know it needed.
-While PUBG and Fortnite were clashing in much fanfare, Free Fire was quietly making its way to the top.
+While PUBG and Fortnite were clashing with much fanfare, Free Fire was quietly making its way to the top.
 The inclusive nature of the game really helped.
 They tapped into a market that was a bit neglected in a world where mobile gaming is taking the video game industry by storm: third world and developing countries.
-Places like Brazil, India or Pakistan where most people have a phone to play games rather than a next-gen console or a powerful PC.
-It is not only cheaper, but the variety in games is huge.
+In places like Brazil, India, or Pakistan where most people have a phone to play games rather than a next-gen console or a powerful PC.
+It is not only cheaper, but the variety of games is huge.

 And Garena/111dots Studio did so with a game developed seriously: the performance is constant with any device, from low-end models to the high-end ones.
 Sure, graphics have been sacrificed a bit, but nothing too drastic.
 The game is often updated, events rewarding the players with free diamonds are held regularly, and the collaborations are fantastic (McLaren, Cristiano Ronaldo, Money Heist, Marvel’s Venom, etc).
 They even released some music while working with several DJs.
 Free Fire will give the opportunity to a lot of people to finally be able to fully enjoy eSports as professional players.
 India already has its own Free Fire league, and we can see new organizations and agencies popping up to recruit new players here and there.